GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

 #### How to test

-1. Find all the images in the content of the page.
+1. Find all the non-CSS images in the content of the page.
 The easiest way to do this is to:

-    * In the Web Developer extension, select 'Images'.
+    * use the Web Developer extension, and select 'Images'

-    * Check 'Outline All images'.
+    * check 'Outline All images'.

-    * This highlights all images in the page content.
+This highlights all images in the page content.

-1. Assess each image like this:
+2. Assess each image like this:

-    1. If any image does not have an alt attribute, record a failure, noting the reason and go to the next test.
+    a.
+If any image does not have an alt attribute at all, record a failure, noting the reason and go to the next test.

-    2. Is the image part of a link?
+    b.
+Is the image part of a link?
 If it’s not, move on to step number 3 below.
 If it is, inspect it to view the alt text.
 It must meet one of these criteria:

     <table>
       <tr>